 For special needs kids or large groups, Santa can meet up with you in a private room, away from the hubbub.
 If any of these preferences sound good to you, be sure to call Santa Lane at 206-628-1000 and follow Nordstrom Downtown Seattle on Twitter for additional details, including wait times and diversity Santa hours.
 (Or call him up if your kiddo just needs to hear Santa’s kind voice).

 Good to Know: In addition to Santa at the Downtown Seattle Nordstrom, kids can visit him (with much shorter wait times) at the Nordstroms at Bellevue Square, Westfield Southcenter and Tacoma Mall.
 All photo packages will be mailed to you once completed.
 Psst!
 If you want them before Christmas, make sure to visit Santa by Dec.
 16, 2015.

 Cost: Photo packages range from $22 to $87; a CD of digital photos is $34.

 Seattle, Wa 98101

 photo: Nordstrom Facebook page

-Where is your favorite place to take the kiddos for Santa photos every year?
-Let us know in a comment below!
+Where is your favorite place to take the kids for Santa photos every year?
+Tell us in the Comment below!